Best Sitting Position for Digestion

 Blood Flow Decreased

 We experience slowed blood flow when we sit improperly for long periods of time, and the gut is just one of many affected systems.
-Sitting squeezes the organs and inhibits blood flow, as well as hindering bowel movement.
+Sitting squeezes the organs and inhibits blood flow, as well as hinders bowel movement.

 Several digestive health conditions have been associated with inactive behavior, including digestive disease.
 Inactivity can also cause constipation, which can lead to a number of problems if left untreated.
+I’ve written a complete hands-on review about why your stomach is flat until you sit down and here are some of the shocking issues that I ran into in this post!

 Digestive Pressure Increased